adjust/adobe_air_sdk/README.md

 ### <a id="disable-tracking">Disable tracking

-You can disable the adjust SDK from tracking by invoking the method `setEnabled` of the `Adjust` instance with the enabled parameter as `false`.
-This setting is **remembered between session**s, but it can only be activated after the first session.
+You can disable the Adjust SDK from tracking by invoking the method `setEnabled` of the `Adjust` instance with the enabled parameter set as `false`.
+This setting is **remembered between sessions**, but it can only be activated after the first session.

 ```actionscript
 Adjust.setEnabled(false);
 ```

-You can verify if the adjust SDK is currently active with the method `isEnabled` of the `Adjust` instance.
-It is always possible to activate the adjust SDK by invoking `setEnabled` with the `enabled` parameter set to `true`.
+You can verify if the Adjust SDK is currently active with the method `isEnabled` of the `Adjust` instance.
+It is always possible to activate the Adjust SDK by invoking `setEnabled` with the `enabled` parameter set to `true`.

 ### <a id="offline-mode">Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers, while still retaining tracked data to be sent later.
+You can put the Adjust SDK in offline mode to suspend transmission to our servers, while still retaining tracked data to be sent later.
 While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.

 You can activate offline mode by calling the method `setOfflineMode` of the `Adjust` instance with the parameter `true`.